 Panasonic GH4 versus Sony A6300

 The Panasonic Lumix DMC-GH4 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and February 2016.
-Both the GH4 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH4) and an APS-C sensor.
+Both the GH4 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH4) and an APS-C (A6300) sensor.
 The Panasonic has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GH4 and the Sony A6300.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH4 – represents the basis or 100 percent across all the size and weight measures).